mordvn/pallada_tgbot/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Acknowledgments 🙏

-- Thanks to SibSAU for providing schedule data
-- All contributors who have helped improve this bot
-- The Python Telegram Bot community for their excellent documentation and support
-- GPT-4 for powering the AI analysis features

 ## Support the Project ❤️

 If you find this bot useful, please consider: